- Council Members

 15.12 In these circumstances, the PIC may also take reasonable steps to protect the public interest.
 In doing so, it may invite the Registrant to participate in the health protocol, which might include, for example, inviting the Registrant to:

-- undergo medical examinations, assessments, or tests (for example, within a particular timeframe or at specific intervals) which may be at his/her expense;
+- undergo medical examinations, assessments, or tests (for example, within a particular timeframe or at specific intervals) which may be at their expense;

-- provide medical reports to the PIC (or allow such reports to be sent to the PIC by the relevant medical practitioner) which may be at his/her expense;
+- provide medical reports to the PIC (or allow such reports to be sent to the PIC by the relevant medical practitioner) which may be at their own expense;

-- undertake a course of treatment recommended by a medical practitioner at his/her expense; and/or
+- undertake a course of treatment recommended by a medical practitioner at their own expense; and/or

 - give undertakings to the PIC